Carolyn Ainslie, vice president for finance and treasurer

-All of the various libraries and object collections that make up Princeton University Library, which include the Architecture Library, East Asian Library and Gest Collection, Engineering Library, Firestone Library, Forrestal Annex, Furth Plasma Physics Library, Humanities Resource Center, Lewis Library, Marquand Library of Art and Archaeology, Mendel Music Library, Mudd Manuscript Library, Research Collections and Preservation Consortium (ReCAP), and Stokes Library.
+All of the libraries and collections that make up the Princeton University Library, including the Architecture Library, East Asian Library and Gest Collection, Engineering Library, Firestone Library, Forrestal Annex, Furth Plasma Physics Library, Humanities Resource Center, Lewis Library, Marquand Library of Art and Archaeology, Mendel Music Library, Mudd Manuscript Library, Research Collections and Preservation Consortium (ReCAP), and Stokes Library.

 IV.
 PolicyBACK TO TOP

-A department collection is a permanent or long-term collection of objects that is located in a department.
+A department collection is a permanent or long-term collection of objects that is located in a department other than the University Art Museum or University Library.
 A department collection may be displayed in lobbies, social spaces, conference rooms, offices, or outdoor campus space; or it may be in storage.
-A department collection is not maintained, in most circumstances, by University Art Museum staff.
+In most circumstances, a department collection is not maintained by University Art Museum staff.

-Objects in the department collection are University assets, for which departments have been given stewardship responsibilities.
-University department chairs, office heads, and center or program directors, are responsible for assigning responsibility for the day-to-day oversight of department collections.
+Objects in department collections are University assets for which departments have stewardship responsibilities.
+University department chairs, office heads, and center or program directors are responsible for assigning responsibility for the day-to-day oversight of department collections.
 This oversight includes the responsibility to make arrangements for the proper care, security, inventory, valuation, and reporting of damage to or loss of objects in a department collection.
-These stewardship responsibilities extend to objects on loan from the University Collection or an outside organization.
+These stewardship responsibilities also extend to objects on loan from the University Collection or from an outside organization.

-Prior to the acquisition of an object, or the initiation of a loan agreement for an object, the University department is required to consult with the Office of the Provost to confirm availability of all resources necessary to meet the responsibilities of this policy.
-Prior to acquiring an object of art, University departments are responsible for reviewing the Gift Acceptance Policy and the Campus Art Process, and for ensuring compliance with all acquisition guidelines.
+Prior to the acquisition of an object, or the initiation of a loan agreement for an object, the University department is required to consult with the Office of the Provost to confirm availability of all resources necessary to meet its responsibilities under this policy.
+Prior to acquiring an object of art by purchase or donation, University departments are responsible for reviewing the Gift Acceptance Policy and the Campus Art Process, and for ensuring compliance with all acquisition guidelines.
 University departments should contact the Office of General Counsel for assistance developing a loan agreement before accepting an object from an outside organization.

 CARE AND SECURITY